YoungCreatorsSociety/ideas-and-planning/meeting1.md

   - Easily customizable
   - Well-designed themes, most of which are free, but prices ranve up to $25 USD
   - Runs on node
+  - Can be setup for multi-user usage, and users don't have to have Ghost accounts
  - Tumblr:
   - Familiar
   - Many themes, but most aren't what we're looking for (i.e. well-designed)